Carlisle in Lonoke County, Arkansas — The American South (West South Central)

 Erected 2014 by Arkansas Civil War Sesquicentennial Commission, Bill and Sharon Arnold Family Foundation, In Memory of Rick Meadows, Arkansas Natural and Cultural Resources Council.
 (Marker Number 90.)

 Other nearby markers.
-At least William H. Fuller (approx. ¼ mile away); Hicks' Station in the Civil War (approx. 7.2 miles away); Battle of Brownsville (approx. 7.9 miles away); The Little Rock Campaign - Brownsville (approx. 7.9 miles away); Senator Joe T Robinson (approx. 8.7 miles away); A Gun for All Reasons (approx. 8.7 miles away); Lonoke County Confederate Monument (approx. 8.7 miles away); Lonoke Landmarks (approx. 8.7 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+William H. Fuller (approx. ¼ mile away); Hicks' Station in the Civil War (approx. 7.2 miles away); Battle of Brownsville (approx. 7.9 miles away); The Little Rock Campaign - Brownsville (approx. 7.9 miles away); Senator Joe T. Robinson (approx. 8.7 miles away); A Gun for All Reasons (approx. 8.7 miles away); Lonoke County Confederate Monument (approx. 8.7 miles away); Lonoke Landmarks (approx. 8.7 miles away).

 Also see . . .
 Encyclopedia of Arkansas article on the Action at Ashley's Station.
 (Submitted on August 3, 2016, by Mark Hilton of Montgomery, Alabama.)

 Credits.
-This page was last revised on August 3, 2016.
-This page originally submitted on August 3, 2016, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 292 times since then and 42 times this year.
+This page was last revised on October 22, 2020.
+It was originally submitted on August 3, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 472 times since then and 31 times this year.
 Photos: 1, 2, 3. submitted on August 3, 2016, by Mark Hilton of Montgomery, Alabama.